US adds a robust 311,000 jobs despite Fed's rate hikes

 People are also reading…

-Last month, the government reported a surprising burst of hiring for January — 517,000 added jobs — though that gain was revised down slightly to 504,000 in Friday’s report.
-Consumers also ramped up their spending in January, suggesting that the economy had strengthened at the start of the year.
-The Fed’s preferred inflation gauge also accelerated.
+February’s sizable job growth shows that so far, hiring is accelerating this year after having eased in late 2022.
+From October through December, the average monthly job gain was 284,000.
+That average has surged to 351,000 for the past three months.

-With February’s sizable job growth coming after January’s expansive gain, the Fed may accelerate its rate hikes to combat inflation.
+Such outsize hiring may propel the Fed to accelerate its rate hikes to try to tame still-high inflation.
 When the Fed tightens credit, it typically leads to higher rates on mortgages, auto loans, credit card borrowing and many business loans.

+At the same time, average wage growth slowed in February, a trend that suggests that inflationary pressures might be easing.
+Average hourly earnings rose just 0.2%, to $33.09, the smallest monthly increase in a year.
+Measured year over year, though, hourly pay is up 4.6%, well above the pre-pandemic trend.

+Nearly all of last month's hiring occurred in services industries — from restaurants and hotels to retailers and health care companies.
+Much of that job growth reflects continuing demand from Americans who have been increasingly venturing out to shop, eat out, travel and attend entertainment events — activities that were largely restricted during the height of COVID.

 The stronger data reversed a cautiously optimistic narrative that the economy was cooling modestly — just enough, perhaps, to tame inflation without triggering a deep recession.
 Now, the economic outlook is hazier.